BitBoxSwiss/bitbox-base/bin/go/README.md

 # go binaries

-This directory holds the compiled binaries for custom applications of the BitBox Base project.
+This directory holds the compiled binaries for custom applications of the BitBoxBase project.
 See the main documentation for more information:

 * <https://base.shiftcrypto.ch/go>